AdolfoFC9/BirthDayMasterWebApp/README.md

 ## Tools and Technologies

 ### Languages and Frameworks
-- **JavaScript**: programming language used for building interactive web applications on both the client and server sides.
+- **JavaScript:** programming language used for building interactive web applications on both the client and server sides.
-- **ReactJS**: ReactJS is a JavaScript library for building user interfaces, allowing developers to create reusable UI components and efficiently manage the state and rendering of web applications.
+- **ReactJS:** ReactJS is a JavaScript library for building user interfaces, allowing developers to create reusable UI components and efficiently manage the state and rendering of web applications.

 ### Libraries and Middlewares
-- **Redux Toolkit**: library that simplifies state management in JavaScript applications by providing tools for efficient Redux configuration, including prebuilt reducers, middleware, and streamlined syntax.
+- **Redux Toolkit:** library that simplifies state management in JavaScript applications by providing tools for efficient Redux configuration, including prebuilt reducers, middleware, and streamlined syntax.
-- **Redux Saga**: middleware library for managing complex side effects in Redux applications using generator functions to handle asynchronous actions like data fetching and API calls.
+- **Redux Saga:** middleware library for managing complex side effects in Redux applications using generator functions to handle asynchronous actions like data fetching and API calls.
-- **Axios**: JavaScript library for making HTTP requests, providing a simple and efficient API for interacting with RESTful APIs and handling responses.
+- **Axios:** JavaScript library for making HTTP requests, providing a simple and efficient API for interacting with RESTful APIs and handling responses.
-- **Reactstrap**: library of React components that makes it easy to use Bootstrap's responsive design system and styling framework in React applications.
+- **Reactstrap:** library of React components that makes it easy to use Bootstrap's responsive design system and styling framework in React applications.
-- **React Router**: for managing navigation and routing in React applications, enabling dynamic rendering of components based on the URL and creating single-page applications with seamless transitions.
+- **React Router:** for managing navigation and routing in React applications, enabling dynamic rendering of components based on the URL and creating single-page applications with seamless transitions.

 ---